Abhilash9696/Network-Security-Projects/Rule_Matching/Readme.txt

 "lab5-fw rf1.txt pf1.txt"
 ---------------------------------------
 As far as I know, it seems to work fine for all the test cases I could think of.

+NOTE: Read pdf for detailed description of how the code is intended to work and what the code is achieving.